Braking system maintenance

 You must therefore change the brake pads of your vehicle for an optimal braking before the lining is completely worn.

-Brake discs wear indicators
+Brake disc wear indicators

-- When braking suddenly, a vibration is felt in the pedal
+- When braking suddenly, a vibration is felt in the pedal,

 - During a visual inspection, the discs are dug

 - On each disk is indicated the minimum thickness.
-If it is below, the replacement of the disc is necessary
+If it is below, the replacement of the disc is necessary.

 When to replace brakes?

 Brakes are elements of your vehicle that should be checked on regular basis by professional to ensure the safety of your car.
 Indeed, the brakes wear over the time and it decreases the braking efficiency.
 Moreover, the braking system wear depends on the type of driving, but also on several other factors.
-Caliper shaft maintenance and brake oil change prevent damages to other components that can incur high repair expenses.
+Caliper shaft maintenance and brake oil change prevent damages to other components that can incur high repair expenses

 We advise you to check the braking system of your vehicle at least twice a year to improve its lifetime.
+Make an appointment with our experts or visit your nearest Point S center to check your braking system.